 In Paris.
 Confusing as to what to eat first really

-Actually we were very restrained: low budget Chinese eat as much as you can buffet, plates of pasta, goats cheese salad etc. There is so much choice and nearly every restaurant seems to be my favourite place - the wealth of cosy dark bistros with bentwood chairs and checked tablecloths is overwhelming . . . those little round metal tables and the wicker chairs, ahhh, if only somebody would make one in Limoux.
+Actually, we were very restrained: low budget Chinese eat as much as you can buffet, plates of pasta, goats cheese salad etc. There's so much choice and nearly every restaurant seems to be my favourite place - the wealth of cosy dark bistros with bentwood chairs and checked tablecloths is overwhelming . . . those little round metal tables and the wicker chairs - ahhh, if only somebody would do such a place in Limoux.

-The menus are on paper with the Restaurant heading in Art Nouveau script, suggestions of the day marked in a seperate box.
-That day was the dish aforementioned, trout, and prunes with vanilla ice cream, (not with the trout.)
+The menus are a A4 sheet of paper with the Restaurant heading in Art Nouveau script; suggestions of the day marked in a separate box.
+We took the menu of the day-soup, trout, and prunes with vanilla ice cream, (not with the trout.)
 It all cost something like fourteen euros inc wine, and was memorable in it's copiousness and flavour.